- Practice Schedule

 High School age teams in BAYS - u16, u18 and u19 - play only in the Spring, typically on Sunday afternoons.
 WYSA will form High School age teams on an as-needed basis.

 Within BAYS, Walpole teams play against teams from other towns based on ability level.
 Division I teams are the most skilled, Division II teams are next most skilled, and so on -- at each age level.Divisions III and IV often have more than one team from Walpole, placed in different sections.

 Select Teams & Player and Family Commitment

 WYSA's goal is to have 2 'Select' teams in each age-group.
-This could be a 1st and a 2nd team seperated by skill level, or it could be 2 comparitively even 'blended' teams: a Blue(1A)and an Orange(1B), for instance.
+This could be a 1st and a 2nd team separated by skill level, or it could be 2 comparatively even 'blended' teams: a Blue(1A) and an Orange(1B), for instance.
 These Select teams will be placed in the most competitive divisions in the BAYS travel league (Divisions I & II).
 These teams require a big commitment from parents & players; to attend 2 practices each week, every Saturday game, and likely attend tournaments each season.
 While WYSA understand that players have multiple sporting, family and religious commitments (and actively encourages them), the expectation for Select travel team commitment is high; that players will attend 90% of practices, 90% of games each regular season and 100% of all end-of-season MTOC tournament games.
 If a player is playing club soccer in the Maple or Region 1 League and will have conflicts, please let us know so that we factor that into the player's team placement.